leanprover/fp-lean/functional-programming-lean/src/monad-transformers/reader-io.md

 ```lean
 {{#example_decl Examples/MonadTransformers.lean Config}}
 ```
-Type classes are really structures behind the scenes, and structures can have default field definitions in just the same way that type classes can have default method definitions.
+This structures has default definitions for both fields.
-In this case, `Config` defaults to Unicode display with no prefix.
+The default `Config` uses Unicode display with no prefix.

 Users who invoke `doug` will need to be able to provide command-line arguments.
 The usage information is as follows: